lucadefra92/migrate-data-from-S3-to-Redshift/README.md

-# Load Data from S3 to Redshift
+# Migrate Data from S3 to Redshift

 *Created by: Luca De Francesco*